 - It has alternate acute cutting flutes and obtuse non cutting flutes.

 - Its disadvantage is that it quickly loses its cutting efficiency.

 - It is more flexible and resistant to fracture.

 - It has sharper cutting flutes and more room for debris removal.

 It is more twisted.

 It is formed by milling of steel sheet which is round in cross-section.
 This results in raised cutting margins.
-The tapering produces series of overlapping cones.
-This pattern produce a sharp and flexible instrument but file is weak because of decrease in diameter of shaft.
+The tapering produces a series of overlapping cones.
+This pattern produces a sharp and flexible instrument but the file is weak because of the decrease in the diameter of the shaft.
 Hence, resulting in fracture.
 Therefore, they should not be rotated more than 30 degrees.
-It is an effective instrument for capture and eliminate broken instruments, gutta-percha and silver points.
-As they majorly used for gripping, so there major function is increasing the diameter of canal after the use of k-file.
+It is an effective instrument for capturing and eliminating broken instruments, gutta-percha, and silver points.
+As they are majorly used for gripping, so their major function is increasing the diameter of the canal after the use of k-file.
 NiTi or steel are used for their composition.